UniMath/agda-unimath/src/logic/de-morgan-types.lagda.md

 is-de-morgan-neg : {l : Level} {A : UU l} → is-de-morgan A → is-de-morgan (¬ A)
 is-de-morgan-neg = is-decidable-neg
 ```

+### The identity types of De Morgan types are not generally De Morgan

+Consider any type `A`, then its suspension `ΣA` is De Morgan since it is
+inhabited.
+However, its identity type `N ＝ S` is equivalent to `A`, so cannot
+be De Morgan unless `A` is.

+> This remains to be formalized.

 ## External links